-On Thursday, April 27th, we will hold our annual scholarship symposium.
-This year, the symposium will feature a professional keynote address from Dr. Leslie Rill and alumni guest speaker Dr. Jacob Groshek.
+On Thursday, April 25th, we will hold our annual scholarship symposium.
+This year, the symposium will feature an alumni address from Dr. David Brinker from 2:15 - 3:00 pm in Marquette Hall, Room 200.
 The symposium will then culminate with a scholarship reception.
 Events are open to the public unless otherwise noted.

 Please check out our list of events to learn more about this year's events.